-According to Kang et al. [15], joining customers in the loyalty program makes customers part of a special and exclusive customer group.
+According to Kang et al. [15], joining customers in the loyalty program makes cultomers part of a special and exclusive customer group.
 Customers who are loyal to the program tend to develop more inherent relationships with the sponsor company.
-According to Uncles and Dowling [4], customers involved in the loyalty program can also access the information and interact directly with the company.
-As customers join the loyalty program, customers can grow relatively immune to external and negative information about the company.
+According to Uncles and Dowling [4], customers in 14 ed in the loyalty program can also access the information and interact directly with the company 1 As customers join the loyalty program, customers can grow relatively immute to external and negative information about the company.
 Therefore, a positive relationship must arise between the loyalty program and CCID.
 Therefore, the second hypothesis can be put forward as follows.